bilal-fazlani/commanddotnet/docs/ReleaseNotes/CommandDotNet.md

 # CommandDotNet

+## 6.0.5

+Public methods from base classes can be commands.
+Set `AppSettings.Commands.InheritCommandsFromBaseClasses = true` to include public methods from base classes.
+Methods from `System.Object` and `IDisposable` are not included.

 ## 6.0.4

 Changed default pipe target from `$*` to `^`.
 The `$` wasn't working well from bash prompts.